Not much snow this winter means less protection for the summer.

 What was measured

-In its winter review (as of March 30, 2026), the SLF classified the 2025/26 winter as having very little snow.
-The total fresh snow recorded at measuring stations across Switzerland since November was only 50 to 75 percent of the long-term average.
-The biggest deficit was in eastern Switzerland, which includes the Engadin.
-For the St. Moritz area, snow depth was documented at around 46 percent of the normal value; the multi-year average is 253 cm.
+The situation is similar when it comes to snow.
+In its winter review (as of March 30, 2026), the WSL Institute for Snow and Avalanche Research (SLF) classified the winter as having been notably snow-poor.
+Since November, total new snowfall across Switzerland has been only 50 to 75 percent of the long-term average.
+The greatest deficit was recorded in eastern Switzerland, which includes the Engadin.
+For St. Moritz, snow depth was documented at around 46 percent of the normal value.

 The physics behind it